cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 ### Multi-User Security

 AEGIS nonces match the size of the key.
-AEGIS-128L and AEGIS-128X feature 128-bit nonces, offering an extra 32 bits compared to the commonly used AEADs in IETF protocols.
+AEGIS-128L and AEGIS-128X feature 128-bit nonces, offering an extra 32 bits compared to the commonly used AEADs in IETF protocols at the time of writing.
 The AEGIS-256 and AEGIS-256X variants provide even larger nonces.
 With 192 random bits, 64 bits remain available to optionally encode additional information.

 In all these variants, unused nonce bits can encode a key identifier, enhancing multi-user security.
 If every key has a unique identifier, multi-target attacks do not provide any advantage over single-target attacks.